 Some asylum seekers arrive on a variety of visas and then claim asylum, and others present themselves to authorities at ports of entry, like an airport or the southern border, in order to claim asylum.
+Both approaches are legal.

 How does one seek asylum in the United States?

-The process can take anywhere from two to eight years, and asylum applicants do not receive government support and are ineligible to work at least for the first five months in the United States.
+The process can take anywhere from six weeks to five years, and asylum applicants do not receive government support and are ineligible to work at least for the first five months in the United States.
 Once an asylum seeker’s case has been pending for 150 days, they can apply for work authorization.
 The application process for work authorization can take another three months, though at times, has taken nearly one year.
 Once an asylum seeker receives work authorization, they are eligible to apply for a social security number.